 Assam is one of the richest Biodiversity areas in the World.
-Having five (5) National Parks and eighteen (18) Wildlife Sanctuaries, these forest areas harbor a wide variety of flora, fauna and avifauna.
-From the mighty One Horned Rhinoceros, the Indian Tigers, Asiatic Elephants, Hoolock Gibbons, Golden langurs, etc. Assam has a plethora of varied fauna that are not to be found anywhere in this world.
+Having five (7) National Parks and seventeen (17) Wildlife Sanctuaries, these forest areas harbor a wide variety of flora, fauna and avifauna.
+From the mighty One Horned Rhinoceros, the Indian Tigers, Asiatic Elephants, Hoolock Gibbons, Golden Langurs, etc. Assam has a plethora of varied fauna that are not to be found anywhere in this world.
 Assam is surrounded by the Indian States of Arunachal Pradesh, Meghalaya, Mizoram, Manipur, Nagaland and Tripura.
 The State also shares its international borders with Bangladesh, Bhutan and is at close proximity to the Republic of the Union of Myanmar.
 The unique biodiversity of Assam has earned the state a distinct reputation of unspoilt natural wonders, huge biodiversity surrounded by numerous tea plantations.
 Considered to be among the richest biodiversity zones in the World, Assam harbors a wide variety of riverine grasslands, bamboo orchards, tropical and deciduous forests that constitute to the diverse floral wealth of the State.
-Protecting these wide variety of flora and fauna has always been of a prime interest of the State that has resulted in the creation of 5 important National Parks in the World at Kaziranga, Manas, Nameri, Orang and Dibru Saikhowa.
-In addition, a distinct floral and faunal wealth is found in abundance across the 18 Wildlife Sanctuaries of Assam.
+Protecting these wide variety of flora and fauna has always been of a prime interest of the State that has resulted in the creation of 7 important National Parks in the World at Kaziranga, Manas, Nameri, Orang, Dibru Saikhowa, Raimona and Dehing Patkai.
+In addition, a distinct floral and faunal wealth is found in abundance across the 17 Wildlife Sanctuaries of Assam.

 Manas National Park is located in the foothills of the Eastern Himalayas along the banks of the river Manas in the Barpeta, Kamrup, Darrang, Kokrajhar and Bongaigaon districts of Assam.
 Manas National Park is a beautiful Biodiversity rich area that harbors a wide species of endangered flora, fauna and avifauna species.
 At present, Manas National Park in Assam holds the distinction of being a UNESCO World Heritage Site, a Project Tiger Reserve, a Biosphere Reserve, an Elephant Reserve as well as a Wildlife Sanctuary.